m3verma/m3verma.github.io/Python/Learning_Python/Chapter_1.md

 robotics and spacecraft control.
 ```

 ### Q5.
-What’s the significance of the Python import this statement?
+What’s the significance of the Python 'import this' statement?

 ```
 This was mentioned in a footnote: import this triggers an Easter egg inside Python that displays some of the